 - Attend school in a rural area or are from a small town.
 Location is based on information from the National Center for Education Statistics.

-- Achieve the minimum requested PSAT/NMSQT Selection Index score (this qualifying level may vary by state each year).
+- Achieve the minimum requested PSAT/NMSQT scores (qualifying level may vary by state each year).

 - Earn a cumulative GPA of 3.5 or higher by the middle of their junior year.